 So I saw that L'Oreal had released a new line called Studio Secrets, and it kind of perked my ears up.
 But I saw NO ONE talking about it.
 I'll be the brave one, then.

-L'Oreal Studio Secrets Face Primer
+I started with L'Oreal Studio Secrets Face Primer

 It's a small little glass jar, and I thought it might be one of those things that you use fairly quickly .. and that's a turn-off for penny-pinching moi.
 But I was really pleased to find the cream is thick, but spreads thinly .. meaning you really use next-to-nothing to cover your entire face.